asyncapi/community/code_of_conduct/code-of-conduct-committee.md

 ## Members

-The CoC Committee consists of 3 full members and 3 members alternates.
-The members of the interim committee are listed below:
+The AsyncAPI CoC Committee consists of 3 full members and 3 alternate members:

 **Full Members**: